melaniewalsh/mwalsh/_posts/2019-01-20-mourning-mary-oliver-in-tweets.markdown

 This post only scratches the surface of how folks mourned Mary Oliver on Twitter in the wake of her death.
 But it's been my small way of fulfilling Oliver's edict: to pay attention, to be astonished, to tell about it.

 I'm telling you that I'm astonished to see tens of thousands of Twitter users sharing poetry with each other in the span of two days.

-Here's to sharing more poetry with one another and, of course, to Mary Oliver.
+Here's to sharing more poetry with one another---and, of course, to Mary Oliver.

  <a href="/images/Happiness-Mary-Oliver.jpg"><img width="100%" alt="Happiness" src="/images/Happiness-Mary-Oliver.jpg"></a>